Framed configuration spaces and exotic spheres: Abstract

 \section{Abstract}

 We determine when an exotic sphere $\Sigma$ of dimension $d\not{\equiv }1\Mod{4}$ can be detected through the homotopy type of its truncated $\DiscInf$-presheaf.
-The latter records the diagram of framed configuration spaces of bounded cardinality in $\Sigma$ with natural point-forgetting and -splitting maps between them.
+The latter records the diagram of framed configuration spaces of bounded cardinality in $\Sigma$ with natural point-forgetting and -splitting maps between them, and it gives rise to the finite stages in Goodwillie--Weiss' embedding calculus tower.
 Our proof involves three ingredients that could be of independent interest: a gluing result for $\DiscInf$-presheaves of manifolds divided into two codimension zero submanifolds, a version of Atiyah duality in the context of $\DiscInf$-presheaves, and a computation of the finite residual of the mapping class group of the connected sums $\sharp^g(S^{2k+1}\times S^{2k+1})$.